EntritGroup/db.cassandra.csharp.query-builder/README.md

 <!-- ### Version 1.3.0
 Added support for multiple counter updates in same query
 Added support for functions such as TTL on select columns
-Added support for adding own functions and aggregates -->
+Added support for adding own functions and aggregates
+Added support for naming columns in select queries using "as" -->

 ### Version 1.2.0
 Added support for Frozen and Tuple